lcampbell-rewst/docs.rewst.help/cluck-university/rewst-foundations-10x/102-building-a-basic-workflow.md

 **Add a Second Transition**

 1. **Click** the _Add_ (+) button on the _noop_ action to add a new transition.
-2. **Click and Drag** the transition from the _noop_ action to the _Remove Group Member_ action.
-   * To do this, you will need to hover over the gray circle under the new _On Success_ section you added.

 **Configure the Remove Transition**